Jessica Seinfeld: Do it Delicious

 In October 2010, Seinfeld launched a website for beginner cooks called "Do it Delicious."
 The website teaches at-home viewers how to prepare particular dishes or meals step-by-step, as well as a kitchen guide, store, blog, and community forum where users can submit tips and ask how-to questions.

 Personal life

-In June 1998, she married Eric Nederlander, a theatrical producer and the son of theater owner Robert Nederlander.
-Several months before the wedding, she met Jerry Seinfeld at a Reebok Sports Club.
-After returning from a honeymoon in Italy with Nederlander, she began dating Seinfeld.
+In June 1998, Jessica married Eric Nederlander, a theatrical producer and the son of theater owner Robert Nederlander.
+In early August, after the wedding and a honeymoon in Italy with Nederlander, she met Jerry Seinfeld at a Reebok Sports Club and they began dating.
 Nederlander filed for divorce in October 1998, only four months after marriage.
-Sklar and Seinfeld became engaged in November 1999, and were married on December 25, 1999.
+Sklar and Seinfeld became engaged in November 1999 and were married on December 25, 1999.
 Comedian George Wallace was the best man at the wedding.